reginawang3495/Sumaritan/README.md

 # Sumaritan
+This project was created by Angela Wang, Alisha Sehgal, Emily Ferguson, and Regina Wang at a 36 hour hackathon in University of California, San Diego in October 2018.

 ## What it does:
 Sumaritan is a software that automatically summarizes notes or textbooks with camera input for students and allows the visually impaired to function normally in their daily lives by reading aloud important signs.